nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* tech-savvy parents
-* has a need to manage a significant number of contacts
+* need to manage a significant number of their young children's contacts
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:
-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* manage contacts faster than a typical mouse/GUI driven app
+* easily keep track of their children's contacts in one centralised platform
+* organise, categorise and sort their contacts easily

 ### User stories